avinash-mediwave/ts-project-test/README.md

 $ npx tsc --init
 ```

-The last `tsc` command generates the `tsconfig.json` file needed to
+The last `tsc` command generates the `tsconfig.json` file needed by
-compile js from ts files.
+the typescript compiler to compile js from ts files.